WILMINGTON -- There are many thoughts to how the Twin Valley High School building can be utilized when students leave it this summer.

 There was momentum for a similar project 10 years ago, when Cindy Hayford and Janet Boyd were looking to create a community center known as Green Meadows.
 They were not successful since they could not secure a building.

 Keeping the building available for Town Meeting was important to those involved in the project.
 Housing a wellness and health center was another well-received idea as one of the potential anchor tenants was the Deerfield Valley Health Center, which is currently looking to leave its property along Route 9 and 100.
-Three state agencies as well as the Windham Southwest Supervisory Union also have shown interest.

 Taylor told attendees that the three core values being explored are community and economic development, flexibility and sustainabilty.